jito-foundation/jito-solana/priority-fee-sharing/README.md

 1. **Get Access Credentials**
    - Contact Jito Labs to receive your InfluxDB credentials
-   - You'll receive connection details for both PFS and PFH datasources
+   - You'll receive connection details for the PFS datasource

 2. **Configure SOLANA_METRICS_CONFIG**
    - Add the provided metrics configuration to your `.env` file